The Ordeal (film): Plot

-As described in a film magazine, Sybil Bruce (Ayres) agreed to a marriage with her older drunken and abusive husband George Bruce (Burton) to provide for her invalid sister and young brother.
-The husband's physician Dr. Robert Acton (Nagel) is regarded as a rival and is not permitted in the house.
+As described in a film magazine, Sybil Bruce agreed to a marriage with her older drunken and abusive husband George Bruce to provide for her invalid sister and young brother.
+The husband's physician Dr. Robert Acton is regarded as a rival and is not permitted in the house.
 A will is drafted that stipulates that the wife will forfeit her claim to the husband's wealth if she remarries after his death.
 When the husband dies, Sybil believes that in failing to provide him his medicine, she had murdered him.
 The money she inherits allows her to pay for an operation that restores her sister's health.
 But her sister becomes headstrong and wasteful, and her younger brother follows the same path.
 Dr. Robert Acton returns, but the sister and brother prevent the natural marriage.
 There is a big scene at a roadhouse where an aged, former family nurse saves Sybil and tells her that she poisoned the deceased husband.
 There follows a happy ending with Sybil and the doctor.